SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-application-gateway.md

    - `provider_name`.
 Azure resource provider name (for example, Microsoft.Network).
    - `resource_type`.
 Azure resource type (for example, storage accounts).
    - `resource_name`.
 The name of the resource (for example, storage account name).
    - `service_type`.
-Type of the service that can be accessed from with a azure resource.
+Type of the service that can be accessed with a Azure resource.
    - `service_name`.
 Services that can be accessed with an Azure resource (for example, Azure SQL databases in Azure SQL Server).
 1. Create the fields if they are not present.
 Refer to [Manage fields](/docs/manage/fields/#manage-fields).